datanoise/vimfiles/bundle/go/README.md

 # vim-go

-Full featured Go development environment support for Vim. vim-go installs automatically all necessary binaries if they are not found.
+Full featured Go (golang) support for Vim. vim-go installs automatically all necessary binaries for providing seamless Vim integration .
 It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, improved syntax highlighting, go toolchain commands, etc...
+It's highly customizable and has settings for disabling/enabling features easily.
 Do not use it with other Go plugins.

 ![vim-go](https://dl.dropboxusercontent.com/u/174404/vim-go.png)